vilsuo/full-stack-project/README.md

 Currently tests are written only to the backend.
 Tests are written with [Jest](https://jestjs.io/) and [SuperTest](https://www.npmjs.com/package/supertest).
 In the test environment the **Postgres** and **Redis** are run in a **Docker** container to allow for greater execution speed.
 See the backend tests [here](https://github.com/vilsuo/full-stack-project/tree/main/backend/tests).

 ![test results](https://github.com/vilsuo/full-stack-project/blob/main/readme-images/test-images/all.PNG?raw=true)

+You can view the results of individual test suites [here](https://github.com/vilsuo/full-stack-project/tree/main/readme-images/test-images).

 ## Todo
 <ul>